 The Intercounty Connector

-The Intercounty Connector (ICC) will connect I-370 near the Shady Grove Metro Station with Route 1 between Beltsville and Laurel, spanning 18 miles across central Montgomery County and northern Prince George’s county.
-The Maryland State Highway Administration (SHA) is leading the planning, design and construction of the toll highway.
+The Intercounty Connector (ICC) connects I-370 near the Shady Grove Metro Station with Route 1 between Beltsville and Laurel, spanning 18 miles across central Montgomery County and northern Prince George’s county.
+The Maryland State Highway Administration (SHA) led the planning, design and construction of the toll highway.

-SHA has divided highway construction into five parts, called contracts.
+SHA divided highway construction into five parts, called contracts.
 The Montgomery County contracts include:

 - Contract A: I-370 east to Georgia Avenue (MD 97).